From the Galapagos Islands World Heritage inscription:

 The Galapagos Islands is an archipelago consisting of volcanic Islands, which is part of the Republic of Ecuador.
 This is a natural site recognized by UNESCO as a World Heritage Site for its outstanding global value in terms of biodiversity.
 There are 21 islands that make up this archipelago and 18 of these are considered as major islands.
 Meanwhile, the entire area protected by UNESCO for its World Heritage listing is about 7,880 square kilometers.
 It was designated as a UNESCO World Heritage Site in 1978.

-The islands that make up Galapagos Islands are best known for the high level of endemic species that have thrived here.
+The islands that make up the Galapagos are best known for the high level of endemic species that have thrived here.
 It became known after Charles Darwin’s research on these islands.
 The observations and studies he had performed on the islands have led to the formulation of Charles Darwin’s theory of evolution through natural selection.

 About Galapagos Islands

 The Galapagos Islands was first explored in 1535 by Fray Tomas de Berlanga, who was a Bishop of Panama.
 He discovered this island during his voyage to Peru.
 When he returned to the Spanish Empire, he shared details of his discovery of the unnamed islands (at that time).
 The first crude map of the island was published in 1684 by buccaneer Ambrose Cowley.
-Since then, the island caught attention of many who were interested to explore it.
-But iwas Charles Darwin’s book “The Voyage of the Beagle” that gained the most attention.
+Since then, the island caught the attention of many who were interested to explore it.
+But it was Charles Darwin’s book “The Voyage of the Beagle” that gained the most attention.

 The islands of Galapagos were mostly formed out of volcanism.
 There were several tectonic features that suggest the volcanic origin of the islands in this archipelago.
 Indeed, the archipelago is distinctively known for its contemporaneous volcanoes.
 There are 9 active volcanoes spread throughout the archipelago and these have erupted 24 times over the period of 5 decades (from 1961 to 2011).

-The location of the Galapagos Islands on the eastern Pacific Ocean means that the closest land mass is the mainland Ecuador (to which it is a part of).
-The islands are located right at the equator; this means that some islands are located on the northern hemisphere while the others are located on the southern hemisphere.
+The location of the Galapagos Islands on the eastern Pacific Ocean means that the closest landmass is the mainland Ecuador (to which it is a part of).
+The islands are located right at the equator; this means that some islands are located on the northern hemisphere while the others are located in the southern hemisphere.
 The southernmost island of this archipelago is called Española Island.
 Meanwhile, the northernmost island is called Darwin Island.
 Aside from the 18 major islands and 3 smaller islands, there are also 107 rocks and islets that make up this archipelago.

 Even though the islands are located along the equator, the Humboldt Current brings cold water into the islands.
 This also means that there is frequent rain on the islands all throughout the year.
 The island is also hit with frequent El Niño events that occur once every 3 to 7 years.
 Meanwhile, the varied altitude levels also mean that the weather can change drastically if you go from one part of the island to the other.